tyconsulting/blog.tyang.github.io/_posts/2014/2014-04-08-powershell-module-resize-console-updated.md

 You can download the module <strong><a href="http://blog.tyang.org/wp-content/uploads/2014/04/PSConsoleV2.zip">HERE</a></strong>. simply unzip and copy the whole folder to <strong>C:\Windows\System32\WindowsPowerShell\v1.0\Modules</strong>

 So why am I spending time on this PowerShell project rather than System Center, which is my bread and butter?
-That would be the topic for my next blog article. :)
+That would be the topic for my next blog article. :smiley:

 Please feel free to contact me for any issues or suggestions.

-Until next time, happy PowerShelling :)
+Until next time, happy PowerShelling :smiley: